Metacorp

 Drugs Manufacturing / Sale Registration

-- Ensuring everyone has equal and fair access to drugs and medicine is the primary concern of any government.
-But the right to manufacture and sell drugs and medicines has to be given cautiously.
+• Ensuring everyone has equal and fair access to drugs and medicine is the primary concern of any Government.
+But the permission to manufacture and sell drugs and medicines has to be granted after a due diligence.

-- Hence the government has stringent rules for granting Registrations for the manufacturing and selling of drugs and medicine.
+• Therefore the Governments have stringent rules for granting Registrations for the manufacturing and selling of drugs and medicines.

-- The Act that governs the end-to-end process for medicine manufacturing registration in India is the Drugs and Cosmetics Act, of 1940.
+• This Act governs the end-to-end process for medicine manufacturing registration in India

-- The purpose of the drug Business Registration is to grant permission to allow enterprises or individuals to engage in businesses related to drugs and cosmetics.
-No enterprise or individual can operate a business dealing in drugs, medicines or cosmetics without obtaining a drugs Business Registration in India.
+• The purpose of the Drugs Business Registration is to grant permission to allow enterprises or individuals to engage in businesses related to drugs and cosmetics.
+No enterprise or individual can operate a business dealing in drugs, medicines or cosmetics without obtaining a Drugs Business Registration in India.

-- The Drugs and Cosmetics Act, 1940 and the Drugs and Cosmetics Rules, 1945, help the government regulate and monitor the quality of drugs sold in India.
-The government exercises control over drugs from the raw material stage during manufacture, sale, and distribution till it is sold to a patient or consumer by a pharmacist in a retail pharmacy, hospital or dispensary.
+• The Drugs and Cosmetics Act, 1940 and the Drugs and Cosmetics Rules, 1945, enable the Government to regulate and monitor the quality of drugs sold in India.
+The Government exercises control over drugs from the raw material stage during manufacturing, sale, and distribution, till it is sold to a patient or consumer by a pharmacist in a retail pharmacy, hospital or dispensary.

-- The government also exercises control in the aspects related to the import and export of medicines, sale of the drug to a minor, consumption of schedule H & X drugs, etc., which requires thorough monitoring and cautious execution.
-The drug controlling authority under the Drugs and Cosmetics Act, 1940 grants the third party manufacturing pharma Registration
+• The Government also exercises control in the aspects related to the import and export of medicines, sale of drugs to minors, consumption of schedule H & X drugs, etc., which requires thorough monitoring and cautious execution.
+The drug controlling authority under the Drugs and Cosmetics Act,1940, also grants the Contract manufacturing of pharma Registration

 Drug Controlling Authority or Regulatory Authority